-The Biosecurity Incident Management System (BIMS) has been developed to provide guidance on contemporary practices for the management of biosecurity incident response and initial recovery operations in Australia.
-Although adapted for the biosecurity environment, it is based on the same system used by other Australian emergency response service agencies, including the State Emergency Service.
+The Biosecurity Incident Management System (BIMS) has been developed to provide guidance on contemporary practices for the management of biosecurity incident responses and initial recovery operations in Australia.
+Although adapted for biosecurity, it is based on the same system used by other Australian emergency response service agencies.
 The structure of an Incident Management Team that comes together to respond to an incident is based on BIMS.
 Therefore, personnel fill specific roles in Public Information (communication); Planning; Operations; Logistics; and Finance and Administration.

-BIMS co-exists with and complements current jurisdictional response and sector specific arrangements as described on this web page.
+BIMS co-exists with and complements current jurisdictional response and sector specific arrangements as described below on this page.
 It is flexible, scalable and uses common terminology.

 Response Deeds and Agreements